 "The Playwrights' Center has perfected the art of fostering new artists, new plays, and new relationships.
 In this position, I have been given the unique opportunity to observe the creation of new plays in their earliest stages and to create new professional relationships throughout the process.".

 I entered my internship at the Playwrights’ Center with a vague desire to work with theatre texts and left knowing my future career.
 It was at the Center when I realized “this is what I want to do with the rest of my life.”
 The greatest part of my time there was meeting the amazing artists and staff, creating connections that I still maintain.
 My time at the Center opened new doors in my career and my community.

 What playwrights say about the program

-We were assigned a dramaturg intern.…when the workshop ended, we asked her to join the production team for our performance at the Fitzgerald.
+We were assigned an intern.…when the workshop ended, we asked her to join the production team for our performance at the Fitzgerald.
 So, a further relationship has evolved.
 I’ve always believed that the Playwrights Center’s most vital role was two-fold: to provide writers the material resources we need; and to introduce us to collaborators whose talents increase our own.

 — Jeffrey Hatcher, Playwrights’ Center Core Writer

 - Summer internships (late May – August): Application due MARCH 13

 - 9-month internships (Sept - May): Application due MAY 1